Brenda H. Gotanda

 • LEED® Accredited Professional (BD+C)

-• Brenda serves on the Board of Directors of the Water Resources Association of the Delaware River Basin and on the Board of ThinkTech Hawaii.
-She is a Board member and former Chair for of the Environmental, Energy & Resources Section of the Hawaii State Bar Association.
-She also served on the Board of Directors of the Partnership for the Delaware Estuary and on the Board of Directors of the Delaware Valley Green Building Council.
-She founded the Sustainability Directors’ Roundtable and is a co-founder and Director Emeritus of the Society of Women Environmental Professionals of Greater Philadelphia.
-She has served as Co-Chair of the Environmental Law Committee of the Philadelphia Bar Association and as Chair of the Radnor Township Environmental Advisory Council.
-She also served on the Board of Directors of Shofuso Japanese House and Garden.
+• Brenda currently serves on the Board of Directors of the Water Resources Association of the Delaware River Basin.
+She is a past Chair of the Environmental, Energy & Resources Section of the Hawaii State Bar Association and a past Co-Chair of the Environmental Law Committee of the Philadelphia Bar Association.
+She has served on the Board of Directors for ThinkTech Hawaii, Inc., the Partnership for the Delaware Estuary, Shofuso Japanese House and Garden, and the Delaware Valley Green Building Council.
+She is a co-founder and Director Emeritus of the Society of Women Environmental Professionals of Greater Philadelphia and has also served as Chair of the Radnor Township Environmental Advisory Council.

 • Boston College, B.A., summa cum laude, Phi Beta Kappa, 1990